 Individuals and businesses can no longer avoid this subject.
 But beware, just simply building awareness of mental health among your employees is no longer all that is required of a business; you must do more if you want to truly reap the rewards for yourself and your teams.
 Organizations should be taking strong and positive action to support everyone’s mental health and ensuring their employees know where they can access that support.

-One in four people have mental health illnesses, which works out at around 8.15 million employees in the UK.
-That’s 8.15 million people who, at some point, might need time off work or just some extra time do their job.
+One in four people has mental health illnesses, which works out at around 8.15 million employees in the UK.
+That’s 8.15 million people who, at some point, might need time off work or just some extra time to do their job.
 Typically, these individuals are desperate for some empathy and understanding from their managers and the wider team.
-This can be achieved by having a clear, supportive and structured wellness program in place while at work.
+This can be achieved by having a clear, supportive, and structured wellness program in place while at work.

 Championing from the top down

 Wellness in the workplace needs to be championed from the top and filtered down.
 If the top of the tree – i.e. senior team and management takes it seriously, those beneath will follow.
 This can be achieved by the senior and management teams taking time to show your teams that they need time-out and that they understand others do too.
 This will go a long way towards employees accepting there is are only so many hours in the day and some days can be less productive than others, which will help address some of the work-related stress and anxiety often felt.